 - São Miguel East: Full-Day Tour with Lunch

 - São Miguel Island: Full Day All-in-One Tour

 Random Facts to Know Before You Visit the Azores

 The islands are receiving increased tourism but I have learned that people either have been to the Azores or they haven’t even heard of the islands.
-There is rarely an in between.
+There is rarely an in-between.

-The Azores Are About to Boom with Tourism
+Azores Tourism is About to Boom

 The islands are currently affordable, authentic, and maintain an Azorean charm.
 I really hope that tourists sustainably visit the Azores and do their best to maintain the unique culture that exists there.

 There are Many Azoreans in the US and Canada